siddhartha-gadgil/DeptWeb/_auto-seminars/2009/2009-11-30-prof-brian-jefferies.md

 date: 2009-11-30
 speaker: "Prof. Brian Jefferies, University of New South Wales, Sydney"
 title: "The connection between Clifford analysis and operator theory"
 time: "4:00 p.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 Clifford analysis is a higher dimensional analogue of single variable complex analysis.
 Although functions take values in a